arnaudbos/level-up/content/write-application-in-functional-language.md

 2/ Still working on a Clojure side project(s)

-3/ Used Java 8->11 and Vavr on the Copernicus Data and Information Access Services
+3/ Used Java 8->11, Vavr, Reactor, etc, heavily for the Space industry